Inexpressible: A screening of artist short films

-For FaB26, Sightlines Projects invites artists who are interested in responding to the world we live in to submit short films of up to 10 minutes in duration (MP4 format) that reflect their views, thoughts or feelings in considered, non-prescriptive, experimental ways; to express what may feel inexpressible by other means for a curated film screening.
-In other words, to do what artists do and inject a note of reflection and optimism into the deluge.
+For their curated film screening, Sightlines Projects invited artists who are interested in responding to the world we live in to submit short films that reflect their views, thoughts or feelings in considered, non-prescriptive, experimental ways; to express what may feel inexpressible by other means.
+The resulting screening presents an array of lived experience that reflects the intersection of the personal and political in thoughtful and thought-provoking ways.

 Curated by Sightlines Projects (Roz Bonnet and Sarah Knight)